Conversion-Digital/headless-basics-data/README.md

 # Longform README

-Welcome to the **cd-headless-data** project!
+Welcome to the **headless-basics-data** project!
 This repository provides a set of TypeScript modules, services, utilities, and interfaces designed for a headless CMS approach.
 The code aims to support a flexible, multi-site setup, offering features like content rendering, SEO handling, language-based routing, and more.
 Below is a comprehensive overview of the project and its underlying code.

 ---